Shark WS632 WandVac Review

 Parts Availability

-With Shark’s popularity, there will be good parts availability, but it won’t be as vast as a Dyson, which offers more, even with third-party manufacturers.
+With Shark’s popularity, there will be good parts availability, but it won’t be as extensive as that of a Dyson, which offers more options, even from third-party manufacturers.

 Consumers can purchase parts like the battery, filters, and (perhaps) the nozzle.